When your payment starts

 You can also have a longer deferred period of 180 days for our accident and sickness insurance.
 We’ll work out your claim at a daily rate and pay your benefit to you monthly in arrears (this means every month for the month just gone).

 Accident and sickness insurance

-The deferred period starts when a doctor (or consultant for certain conditions) confirms that you're unfit for work.
+The deferred period starts when a doctor (or a suitably qualified consultant for certain conditions) confirms that you're unfit for work.